LEANNA MAE .ORG

 • Be your genuine self.
 You’ll attract your tribe.
 (You still have to leave the house.)

-• Beg your extroverted, social butterfly friends to have mercy on you and help you spread the word.
+• Ask your extroverted, social butterfly friends to help you spread the word.
 Sometimes chatty friends do a better job at connecting us to potential clients than we do with our socially awkward selves.

 • Not putting enough time into your small business will surely sink your ship.
 I know many doulas juggle multiple things.
 Managing your company has to be a priority.